Zaw Zaw: Early life

 Zaw Zaw was born in Yegyi Township, Ayeyarwady Region in 1967.
-He graduated from University of Yangon majoring in Mathematics.
+He graduated from University of Yangon, majoring in Mathematics.

 Business

-He started his career in the early 1990s when he was living in Japan, which a part-time job washing dishes in Ginza.
+He started his career in the early 1990s when he was living in Japan, with a part-time job washing dishes in Ginza.
 In 1993, he founded Max Myanmar, initially as an exporter of used Japanese cars to his home country.
 He reportedly had close ties to key figures from the former ruling military junta, the State Peace and Development Council, including Maung Aye and Than Shwe's grandson Nay Shwe Thway Aung.
 Through his relationships, Zaw Zaw has won concessions and import licenses, including most of the country's car and motorcycle imports licenses, as well as import and distribution licenses for fuel.
 In 1996, he went into construction sector, one year later, he started Hotel Business with Hotel Max Yangon.
 His company won several bids to construction projects in Naypyidaw, the country's new capital, including a stadium for the 2013 Southeast Asian Games.

 In 2009, Zaw Zaw suffered a major setback, when he was blacklisted by the United States, being one of around 200 individuals and companies that had sanctions against doing business with them imposed, under a Specially Designated Nationals (SDN) List regulated by the U.S. Treasury.
 His attempt to enter the Singaporean stock market as an international businessman by bidding over Aussino Group Ltd. was not successful.
 Singaporean stock market regulators were concerned at this and rejected the bid in January 2013.
 Annual revenue of Max Myanmar Group was about US $500 million in the early 2010s.
 In 2010, he established the Ayeyarwady Foundation to provide funding for charity projects such as building schools and medical institutions.

 He was delisted from SDN list by the US Treasury in 2016.